 I married my wife Rosalind, from Aldington, in 1981 and moved to Hamstreet where we still live.
 In 1987 I was elected to Orlestone Parish Council and became Chairman in 2007.
 I retired from Orlington Parish Council in 2017 after 30 years continuous service.

 I have lived and worked in the Borough my entire life and can clearly remember Ashford as a thriving rural market town with separate rural villages.
-Whilst there must always be progress I am standing for election to ABC to try to maintain the rural nature of the Borough.
+Whilst there must always be progress I stood for election to ABC to try to maintain the rural nature of the Borough.
 I believe that Orlestone, Shadoxhurst, Woodchurch, and Warehorne need a strong voice – as a resident in the Ward I understand your issues because they are my concerns too.

 I was born in Challock and attended the Norton Knatchbull School.
 Our family’s Kent roots trace back to 1572, and several of my relatives live in and around Wye.
 I am a family man, age 52, and have lived in the parish of Wye since 1992.
 Together with my brother I run a successful local business employing 25 people.